TylorS/typed/readme.md

 At the intersection of the previously posed questions is [Ref](#ref---typedfpref).

 `Ref` is 100% decoupled from any view library.
 You can utilize it to sample the current state of your application.
-Tou will be able to use it to express your application over time.
+You will be able to use it to express your application over time.

 You will be able to compose pull-based workflows with push-based workflows as required to construct more complex systems.
 Concurrent React will never reach the level of control over a most-based